freespace/SDHash/Readme.md

-The SD library that comes with Arduinos uses FAT12/16 which means the compiled code size is relatively large, and not suitable for sketches that require file-like management while doing non-trivial tasks.
+The SD library that comes with Arduinos uses FAT12/16 which means the compiled code size is relatively large, and not suitable for sketches that require file-like features while doing non-trivial tasks.

 To this end SDHash was created, where we treat the SD cards as a giant hashtable.
 That and I thought it might be fun to 'design' a trivial filesystem